News more »

 Day 1 — Rent is due.

-Day 2 — Rent is still unpaid, and the landlord serves the tenant a 3-day notice to pay or vacate.
+Day 2 — Rent is still unpaid, and the landlord serves the tenant a 14-day notice to pay or vacate.

-Days 3, 4, 5 — The tenant has three days to come up with entire amount due on the 3-day notice.
-The landlord does not have to accept any partial payments, but does have to accept the rent if it is presented in entirety within these 3 days.
-Often 3-day notices contain additional late fees.
-The tenant should consult their lease to see if these fees are stated in the rental agreement.
+Days 3-15 — The tenant has fourteen days to come up with entire amount due on the 14-day notice.
+The landlord does not have to accept any partial payments, but does have to accept the rent if it is presented in entirety within these 14 days.
+The 14-day notice should not include additional late fees.

 - The tenant has seven days to answer the summons and complaint, or they lose the lawsuit by default.
 The date the answer is due will appear on the summons.